-PHASE ONE: The use of the Clean Development Mechanism (CDM) and Joint Implementation (JI) credits was allowed without limitation.
-In practice, no offset credits were used in Phase 1
+PHASE 1: The use of Clean Development Mechanism (CDM) and Joint Implementation (JI) credits was allowed without limitation.
+In practice, no offset credits were used in Phase 1.

-PHASE TWO:

-The use of offset credits was allowed.
+PHASE 2: The use of offset credits was allowed.
 1,058 MtCO 2e of international credits were used.

 Qualitative limits: Most categories of CDM/JI credits were allowed, except for LULUCF and nuclear power.
-Strict requirements applied for large hydro projects exceeding 20 MW.
+Strict requirements applied for large hydropower projects exceeding 20 MW.